 Big Picture Mode

 The overlay is a user-interface that can be brought up during a game launched from the Steam client.
-It allows players to use a web browser, check their friends list, manage screenshots, track achievements, among other functionalities, while a game runs in the background.
+It allows players to use a web browser, check their friends list, manage screenshots, track achievements, chat and trade with other users, and more while their game runs in the background.
 By default the overlay is brought up by pressing the Shift and Tab keys simultaneously, though this setting can be changed.

 Gifts & Guest Passes

 When purchasing a game through the Steam store all users have the option of purchasing for themselves or as a gift for a friend.
-The Gift system allows users to send a game to any other user on the Steam network by simply entering their username or email address.
-The recipient receives the game 100% free and can download the game as soon as it is received.
+The Gift system allows users to send a game to any other user on Steam, simply by entering their username or email address.
+The recipient receives the game at no cost to themselves, and can download the game as soon as it is received.

 Downloadable Content (DLC)

-As of March 16th 2009, Steam announced that they will now be supporting downloadable content provided by developers to all of their Steam catalog as part of new features added to their current Steamworks feature.
-This DLC content will act much like DLC distributed on a console and simply install into the game directly.
-The first game to have Steam DLC content was The Maw with two deleted scenes content packs.
+On March 16th 2009, Steam announced that they would support downloadable content for Steam titles, as part of new features added to their Steamworks system.
+DLC content on Steam behaves much like DLC distributed on a console, installing itself to already-installed games upon purchasing.
+The first game to have Steam DLC content was The Maw, which offered two "Deleted Scenes" content packs.

-Announced on July 9, 2012 and launched on August 30th of the same year, Steam Greenlight allows the community to greenlight games so that these can be released on Steam.
-This will be done via a rating system and ways of providing feedback.
-The goal is to give developers the opportunity to convince the community to pick their game for release.
+Announced on July 9, 2012 and launched on August 30th of the same year, Steam Greenlight allowed the community to vote on whether or not certain games should be released on Steam.
+This was done via a rating system, paired with various ways of providing feedback.
+The goal was to give developers the opportunity to convince the community to pick their game for release, however the platform saw a lot of criticism from users, as some developers repeatedly forced games through the system by offering free game codes to users who voted their games up, or by hiring bot systems to vote their games up automatically.

 Examples of games that use Steamworks: